 - You are anticipating updating the application frequently.

-When Native mobile is the best option
+02; When is Native mobile app the best option?

 In the case of a native app, you might want to consider this type of solution if: